 Empaths though, seem to never lose touch with their capacities and innate sensitivity.
 They always look like finely tuned instruments when it comes to sensing emotions.

 They are highly perceptive, receptive and sensitive.
-An empath is highly aware of the emotions of those around them, to the point of experiencing those emotions themselves.
-They can feel everything, sometimes to an extreme of feeling someone’s physical pain too.
+Empaths can sometimes feel so intensely, to an extreme of feeling someone’s physical pain too.

 What is the difference between showing empathy and being an empath?